Skip to content

 • World War I veteran

-• James Malcolm Belcher was Mayor of Far Hills from January 1938 continuously thru December 1965 (28 years) and then became a member of the Recreation Commission.
+• James Malcolm Belcher was Mayor of Far Hills continuously from January 1938 through December 1965 (28 years) and then became a member of the Recreation Commission.

-• 1982 – Former Mayor Belcher’s memory continues in Far Hills as the Far Hills Fairgrounds that he had worked so hard to acquire finally was named in his honor in 1982 to the J. Malcolm Belcher Fairgrounds.
+• 1982—Former Mayor Belcher’s memory continues in Far Hills.
+In 1982, the Far Hills Fairgrounds that he had worked so hard to acquire finally was named in his honor, the J. Malcolm Belcher Fairgrounds.

-• October 11, 1986 – The Township Committee of Far Hills voted to name a road in his honor.
-They named Belcher Lane .
-The road connects Layton Road near Liberty Corner Road running parallel to Route 287.
+• October 11, 1986—The Township Committee of Far Hills voted to name a road in his honor.
+They named it Belcher Lane.
+The road connects Layton Road near Liberty Corner Road and runs parallel to Route 287.

 Sunnybranch and Moggy Hollow

-It was the Belcher’s who sold the Sunnybranch Farm property in 1905 to Walter and Kate Macy Ladd which later became the Natirar estate.
+The Belchers sold the Sunnybranch Farm property in 1905 to Walter and Kate Macy Ladd, which later became the Natirar estate.

 Zachariah and Kate Belcher home called Sunnybranch at the top of the Peapack Hill just near where Natirar stands today. c1905